zerowst/Chatcoach/README.md

     - **Location:** `Training/coach_train.csv`
     - **Description:** Contains the main body of conversations intended for fine-tuning LLMs.
     - **Additional Resource:** `Training/finetuning.csv` for post-processed instruction-tuning data specifically tailored for Llama2.
-    - **Composition:** Each of samples contain input and target.
+    - **Composition:** Each of the samples contains input and target.

-        **Input:** The input prompt contains prior prompt, medical context, dialogue history and doctor's statement.
+        **Input:** The input prompt contains the prior prompt, medical context, dialogue history and doctor's statement.
 For example,

         **prior prompt**:
         ```Your role is to act as a linguistic coach for a doctor, ensuring their medical advice aligns with the provided context.
-If discrepancies are identified in the doctor's dialogue compared to the provided medical context, guide them towards making more accurate statements.
+If discrepancies are identified in the doctor's dialogue compared to the provided medical context, guide them toward making more accurate statements.
         You need to perform the following actions with the specific order:
         1.You need detect the <medical words> in the <doctor's statement>.
         2.Then you need to make comparison between <medical words> with <medical context>.